Introduction

 4. Simulate Paper Color - Try turning it on and off.
 This feature maps the "White Point Tag" in your profile.
 When this option is left off, the maximum white (RGB=255) in the file is mapped to the maximum white of the monitor (MonitorRGB=255).
 So the white you will see is the white point of your monitor, not the print.
 When turned on, the simulation uses the paper's white point.
 In short, the system tries to replicate the actual white shade of the paper you are using.

-Simulate Black Ink maps the Black Point Tag inside the profile to the monitor display in an attempt to reproduce the actual black density of your print.
+Simulate Black Ink maps the Black Point Tag inside the profile to the monitor display to reproduce the actual black density of your print.
 It is defaulted ON if you choose Simulate Paper Color.

-5. Preview - You will be able to see the soft-proof applied and change behind this dialog if you check the Preview option.
+5. Preview—If you check the Preview option, you will be able to see the soft-proof applied and the change behind this dialog.

 Click OK to apply the soft-proof.

-TOP TIP - Keep in mind that the soft-proof is not an edit to your image.
-The file has not been altered in any way by applying a soft-proof.
+TOP TIP—Keep in mind that the soft proof is not an edit to your image.
+Applying a soft proof does not alter the file in any way.

 TOP TIP - Once you click OK, the dialog will close and you will be back at your image, viewing in soft-proof mode.
 To switch back and forth from soft-proof to a non-proofed view, press CTRL+Y on your keyboard.
 (Command+Y on a Mac).